hamishcunningham/pi-tronics/simbamon/README.txt

     - (use ppa:hamish-dcs/pi-gate-snapshots for development builds)
   - sudo apt-get update
   - sudo apt-get install simbamond
-  - this will generate a failure message as Ubuntu lacks the gpio command -- use simulation mode as described below
+  - this will generate a failure message relating to I2C; testing requires simulation

 -----------------------------------------------------------------------------
 To test and debug:

-First restart the service with the -d (debug) and/or -s (simulation) flags;
-then the utils directory contains these scripts:

-- monitor-log.sh: greps the most recent simbamon entries from syslog
+First restart the service with the -d (debug) flag; then the utils directory contains monitor-log.sh: greps the most recent simbamon entries from syslog.
-- set-simulation-level.sh: continually reads a simulation number (3 bit
-  binary) from the terminal and writes it into the /tmp file where the debug rig will read it -- try "111" or "000" for starters, while watching the log entries
+If you want to do simulation, trawl previous commits for set-simulation-level.sh which continually reads a simulation status from the terminal and writes it into the /tmp file where the debug rig will read it.

 (The utils directory also contains a great script called txt2man from http://mvertes.free.fr/ that we use to maintain the manpage.)